gustavares/cos-tutorial/TUTORIAL.md

 }
 ```

-We don't check for errors because we leave this resposability for the "controller layer", which wraps these functions calls in a `try/catch` block like we will see in the next [section](#32-routes).
+We don't check for errors because we leave this resposability for the "controller layer", which wraps these function calls in a `try/catch` block like we will see in the next [section](#32-routes).

 #### 3.1.1 listFilesFromBucket function